ckuhl/ckuhl.com/content/blog/travel-blog.md

 ...

 As a co-op student, I am often moving back and forth between school and a new co-op placement.
-Previously I have been in Niagara Falls and Hamilton, both fairly close.
-However with my new job (starting this January), I will be moving to Vancouver(!).
+In itself this is not very noteworthy.
+It certainly is not worth blogging about!
+With my latest co-op job (starting this January), things are a bit different.
+This co-op I will be moving to Vancouver!

-Now I am already using my blog to hone my writing skills by writing about technical matters as I learn about them.
-Since it is already set up, I figure I'll get some more mileage out of by also providing updates on what I get up to.
+I am already writing a blog to hone my writing skills.
+Since it is already set up, I figure I'll get more utility out of it by also providing updates for my friends and family (and curious strangers) about what I get up to.

-The one technical blockage to doing this is that I have yet to actually _figure out_ how to embed images into a blog post.
-For now I am just linking in entire images.
-Long-term the goal is to use [Lightbox](https://github.com/lokesh/lightbox2/) to provide a cleaner viewing experience.
+The technical roadblock that I face in starting up a travel blog is that I have not yet figured out how to nicely include images in a blog post.
+While for now I am pursuing the easy solution of embedding entire images, this is not an optimal reading experience.
+Long-term my goal is to use [Lightbox](https://github.com/lokesh/lightbox2/) to provide a cleaner viewing experience.
+However to do this successfully will require that I write an extension to Python's markdown parser to properly format image tags.

 ![A foggy day in Waterloo](/static/img/blog/2017-12-06.jpg "Test image embed")